sujal402/E-Clothing-Recommendation-System/README.md

-# 🛒 E-Commerce Website
+# 👗🛍️ E-Clothing Recommendation System

-This project is a full-featured E-Commerce website built using **React** for the front-end and **Spring Boot** for the back-end.
+This project is a full-featured **E-Clothing Recommendation System**! website built using **React** for the front-end and **Spring Boot** for the back-end.
 The application allows users to browse products, manage their shopping cart, place orders, and perform various e-commerce-related actions.
 Admin functionalities are also included for managing products, categories, and orders.

 ## 🖥️ Technologies Used